-- 1. Altitude control will be done using True Altitude, but in the case of any infringement, GPS Altitude will be checked. - 2.
+- 1. Altitude control will be done using GPS Altitude. - 2.
 A progressive penalty will be set (see section 15.1 Penalties).

 9.9 Ballast, Take-off Weight

 - 1. A competing glider may carry jettisonable ballast only in the form of fine sand or water. - 2.
 A competitor must avoid dropping ballast in a manner likely to affect other competing gliders or third parties. - 3.
 Pilots must fly within the certified weight-range of their glider. - 4.
 Pilots must be fit to fly with their chosen quantity of ballast.
 Any pilot experiencing difficulties launching will be required to stand aside and may not be allowed to fly.